Keith Yandle: Amateur

 Yandle originally intended to play college ice hockey for the University of New Hampshire, where his older brother Brian was already playing, but he struggled academically throughout high school and was denied admittance.
 After his plans to attend New Hampshire fell through, Yandle instead offered a verbal commitment to attend the University of Maine instead.
 Ultimately, however, he chose to forego college entirely in order to sign with the Moncton Wildcats of the Quebec Major Junior Hockey League (QMJHL), believing that a year of junior ice hockey was the fastest option to turn professional.
-Playing alongside future NHL standouts Brad Marchand and Jason Demers, Yandle scored 25 goals and 59 points, the highest of any Moncton defenseman in history.
+Playing alongside future NHL standouts Brad Marchand and Jason Demers, Yandle scored 25 goals and 59 Assists, the highest of any Moncton defenseman in history.
 As a team, the Wildcats had a 52–15–0–3 record, leading to a franchise-high 107 points.
 After winning the President's Cup as QMJHL champions, they advanced to the Memorial Cup, where they fell in the finals to the Quebec Ramparts.
 At the end of the year, Yandle won both the Emile Bouchard Trophy for the top defenseman in the QMJHL and the Telus Cup for the best defensive player in the league, and he was a QMJHL First All-Star Team selection.
 The Canadian Hockey League (CHL) also named Yandle their Defenseman of the Year, and he was part of that year's CHL First All-Star Team.